-The fund range includes With Profits (GPPs only), Mixed Portfolio Max 40-85% shares fund, Mixed Portfolio Max 100% shares fund (GSPs only), UK Equity Fund, International Fund, Fixed Interest Fund, Index-Linked Fund, Property Fund and Deposit Fund.
-All funds are actively managed (rather than run on a passive or index-tracking approach).
+The background documents to the review of default funds showed analysis in relation to objectives and rationale for the default investment fund design.
 In our opinion, the default strategy has been designed in the interests of the GSP policyholders.
 A review of the fund range and lifestyling element has recently taken place and changes implemented.
 These changes will, in our opinion, improve the default investment strategy as well as the options for customers targeting different needs at retirement.